lsampaioweb/jump-server/ansible/README.md

   06 - Install the sshpass to use password authentication on Ansible.
     sudo apt install -y sshpass

+  07 - Install the passlib to create a random password for the user.
+    pip3 install passlib

-  07 - Install Git.
+  08 - Install Git.
     sudo apt install -y git

-  08 - Create a Git folder and go to it.
+  09 - Create a Git folder and go to it.
     mkdir git && cd git

-  09 - Download the repository.
+  10 - Download the repository.
     git clone --recurse-submodules https://github.com/lsampaioweb/jump-server.git

-  10 - Install Ansible.
+  11 - Install Ansible.
     python3 -m pip install ansible

-  11 - Change your git config
+  12 - Change your git config
     # Encode your name and email, in order to avoid spammers, encode them in base64.
     echo "your-name" | base64
     echo "your-email@something.com" | base64